No. 73: Series 5

 Ethel turned the house into a bed and breakfast, leading to comedic storylines while getting the house up to standard, such as installing a sink in every room - including the cellar, and Harry leading the fire drills leading to Fred the Postman having several accidents.

 Whenever Ethel was away in this and the following series, Neil would present the Sandwich Quiz, but renamed in honour of his Liverpudlian roots to The Chip Butty Quiz.

 Colin Daly returned with the second Supersleuth competition, with the winners this time going to San Francisco.
 The final was held halfway through the series, with Daly appearing one more time towards the end of the series to show picture highlights of the trip.
 After this, Daly would move his Supersleuth competition over to Thames Television's magazine show Splash!

+Meanwhile, Dawn had her roller boots spray painted by Paul King (as per King's music video "Love and Pride").

 While Fred and Eazi left the series after failing to start a radio station in the backyard shed (aptly named "Radio Shed"), Ethel fell in love with her most unlikely suitor yet, bank manager Frederick Crossfield.
 The courtship lasted two episodes, with the series finale leading up to the wedding and a cliffhanger.
 The finale had the most guests in any episode of the show - Five Star, Junior, King, Bucks Fizz, Jimmy Nail and Matthew Kelly, with The Redskins performing in the cellar.